 Gudeg is an Indonesian stew and a very popular recipe from the province of Yogyakarta, well, actually, is their national dish.

 The stew´s main ingredient is the jackfruit, and it´s the reason why the Gudeg is so sweet.
-Other than the Jackfruit, this typical food of Indonesia is also made with coconut milk, palm sugar and some other spices from the area
+Other than the Jackfruit, this typical Indonesian food is also made with coconut milk, palm sugar and some other spices from the area

 If you have the chance of trying it, we truly advice you to do it.
 This food is very hard to make and you will need to be patient if you are going to try to make it at home.